krischer/LASIF/doc/index.rst

 Creating a New Project
 ----------------------
-The necessary first step, whether for starting a new inversion or migrating an already existing inversion to FWIW, is to create a new project.
+The necessary first step, whether for starting a new inversion or migrating an already existing inversion to LASIF, is to create a new project.
 In the following the project will be called **MyInversion**.

 .. code-block:: bash

-    $ fwiw init_project MyInversion
+    $ lasif init_project MyInversion

 This will create the following directory structure::